 Mental health professional will discuss the PLWH's concerns with the PLWH about prescribed medications (side effects, dosage, interactions with HIV medications, etc.).
-Mental health professional will encourage the PLWH to discuss concerns about prescribed medications with their HIV-prescribing clinician (if the mental health professional is not the prescribing clinician) so that medications can be managed effectively.
+Mental health professional will encourage the PLWH to discuss concerns about prescribed medications with their HIV-prescribing clinician (if the mental health

+- Evidence of treatment plans

+reviewed/modified at a minimum

+midway through the number of

+determined sessions agreed upon for

+frequency of modality documented in

+the primary service record.

+- Exceptions noted in the primary service record.

+- Referrals for psychiatric intervention documented in the primary service record.

-- Education regarding medications documented in the primary service record. - Changes to psychotropic/ psychoactive medications documented in the primary service record. - Changes to medications shared with the HIV-prescribing provider, as permitted by the PLWH's signed consent to share information, in the primary service record.
+- Education regarding medications documented in the primary service record.

+- Changes to psychotropic/ psychoactive medications documented in the primary service record.

+- Changes to medications shared with the HIV-prescribing provider, as permitted by the PLWH's signed consent to share information, in the primary service record.